ufbfung/cardiac-3d-reconstruction/README.md

 # Overview

 ## Introduction
 2D echocardiography (echo) is the most widely used imaging modality for measuring left ventricular function.
 It is noninvasive, low cost, fast turnaround time, and has high temporal resolution.
 Measurement of left ventricular ejection fraction (LVEF) is a common reason for echo, but output of LV boundaries are in discrete 2D planes.
 3D LV geometry needs to be reconstructed from those planes to quantify LV wall motion, acceleration, and strain, or to carry out flow simulations.

 The normal LV is shaped as a prolate ellipsoid.

 MRI, 3D echo, and CT can all produce 3D surface data, but typically require longer acquisition times (>10 min) or higher costs.
 They also all suffer from low temporal resolution (~20-30 frames per second (fps)).
 Differentiation between cardiac phases and accurate quantitative measures on LV motion require high temporal sampling of ventricular borders.
 This gives 2D echo an advantage over the other modalities due to its high temporal resolution (~250 fps down to ~50 fps to resolve whole LV).
+[Rajan et al. 2016](https://pubmed.ncbi.nlm.nih.gov/26548948/).
+However, the challenge is the reconstruction of a 3D model from few, spatially cross-sectional data.

 #### Views
 Standardized LA projections, according to the American Society of Echocardiography, is defined as apical two-chamber (A2C), three chamber (A3C), and four-chamber (A4C), and standardized SA projections are basal, mid, and apical.